 • Evaluating how DAC members are receiving benefits as Plans are being deployed: As noted above, given the near-term challenges related to EV pricing and accessibility by DAC members, the most appropriate means to assess benefits are not well understood.
-Missouri thus expects to learn from the experiences of other states that are further ahead in terms of deployment and benefit measurement so that best practices can be adopted, and lessons learned applied.
+Missouri expects to learn from the experiences of other states that are further ahead in deployment and benefit measurement so best practices can be adopted, and lessons learned applied.
 Among the potential measures that may be used and vetted with stakeholders are the following:

-- Improve clean transportation access through the location of chargers; - Decrease the transportation energy cost burden by enabling reliable access to affordable charging; - Reduce environmental exposures to transportation emissions; - Increase parity in clean energy technology access and adoption; - Increase access to low-cost capital to increase equitable adoption of more costly, clean energy technologies like EVs and EV chargers;

-- Increase the clean energy job pipeline, job training, and enterprise creation in disadvantaged communities; - Increase energy resilience; - Provide charging infrastructure for transit and shared-ride vehicles; - Increase equitable access to the electric grid; and - Minimize gentrification-induced displacement result from new EV charging infrastructure.
+- Improve clean transportation access through the location of chargers; - Decrease the transportation energy cost burden by enabling reliable access to charging; - Find parity for the gas tax and EV charging tax to fund the transportation system - Reduce environmental exposures to transportation emissions; - Help facilitate the clean energy job pipeline, job training, and enterprise creation in disadvantaged communities; - Increase energy resilience; - Provide charging infrastructure for shared-ride vehicles;